CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Introduction

-To tackle this problem, most research focuses on learning unbiased models by re-weighting losses \cite{zareian2020bridging} or disentangling unbiased representations from the biased \cite{Tang2020Unbiased}.
+To tackle this problem, most research focuses on learning unbiased models by re-weighting losses \cite{zareian2020bridging} or disentangling unbiased representations \cite{Tang2020Unbiased}.
 However, humans can effectively infer the correct relationships even when some relationships appear more frequently than others.
-The essential difference between human and AI systems that has been ignored lies not in the learning strategy or feature representation, but in the way that the concepts are organized.
-To illustrate this discrepancy, we show an example {\ttfamily trunk parked on street} in Figure \ref{fig:comparison}.
+The essential difference between human and AI systems that has been ignored lies neither in the learning strategy nor feature representation, but in the way that the concepts are organized.
+To illustrate this discrepancy, we show an example {\ttfamily truck parked on street} in Figure \ref{fig:comparison}.
 Existing models treat all the relationships independently for flat classification (Figure \ref{fig:comparison}(a)).
 Because of the data bias, the head relationships, \textit{e.g.} {\ttfamily on} and {\ttfamily near}, obtain high predicted probability.
-In contrast, the recent proposed cognition theory \cite{Sarafyazd2019Hierarchical} supports that humans process information hierarchically due to the role of the prefrontal cortex (PFC).
-In the SGG task, we generally start from making a rough distinction between remarkably different relationships.
-As shown in Figure \ref{fig:comparison}(b), relationships belonging to the concept ``on'', \textit{e.g.} {\ttfamily on} and {\ttfamily parked on}, will firstly be distinguished from the ones about ``near'' concept, \textit{e.g.} {\ttfamily near} and {\ttfamily behind}; then we move to distinguish the slight discrepancy among some easily confused ones in one concept, \textit{e.g.} {\ttfamily parked on}, {\ttfamily standing on} and {\ttfamily walking on}, regardless of most irrelevant relationships.
+In contrast, the cognition theory \cite{Sarafyazd2019Hierarchical} supports that humans process information hierarchically in the prefrontal cortex (PFC).
+We intuitively start from making a rough distinction between remarkably different relationships.
+As shown in Figure \ref{fig:comparison}(b), relationships belonging to the concept ``on'', \textit{e.g.} {\ttfamily on} and {\ttfamily parked on}, will firstly be distinguished from the ones about ``near'', \textit{e.g.} {\ttfamily near} and {\ttfamily behind}; then we move to distinguish the slight discrepancy among easily confused ones in one concept, \textit{e.g.} {\ttfamily parked on}, {\ttfamily standing on} and {\ttfamily walking on}.